 We mentioned that product photography is easy to practise, and this is mainly due to the ease of access to products in your own home.
 If you think you are going to focus on clothing company product photography, you can take photos of your own clothing to get used to the framing and lighting for different material types, colours, and sizes of clothing items.

 Event Photography covers a few types of imagery, with the main one being Weddings.
 Photographers can find good business within this sector because there is a constant need for photographers at large life events such as weddings, milestone birthdays, baby showers, and more.
 Taking photos at these events is incredibly important and requires a lot of responsibility to be placed on the photographer’s shoulders.
+For a budding event photographer, it could be a good idea to learn about selling services on Fiverr.

 If taking photos for an event, specifically a wedding, you must plan everything to the maximum.
 This includes making a list of both the families that will be present and writing down pairings and groupings that you will need to take photographs of in order to include everyone in images for the wedding album.